By Roy Stevenson

 Coming up with a big batch of story ideas from one round of research will boost your productivity very quickly.

 Savvy freelancers know that it’s easier to keep working with the editors you have than to keep finding new ones.
 So, once you’ve established a working relationship with an editor, keep pitching that editor more story ideas for repeat business.

 It’s easier to work with one editor with whom you’ve established a relationship, than to approach and “break in” new editors.
 (Editors feel the same way about writers, too.)

 What does it take to prove yourself to an editor?
-Deliver a well-written article that needs little or no editing, and deliver it before deadline.
+Deliver well-written articles that needs little or no editing, and deliver them before deadline.

 There’s another time-saving advantage to developing a strong working relationship with an editor.
 As an editor becomes comfortable with you and your work, you’ll usually be able to propose new story ideas with less detail.